 - Day 6

 Early morning sail to Luxor.
-After breakfast on board, explore some of the most incredible sites of the country.
+After breakfast on board, explore some of the most incredible sites in the country.
 You will visit the Valley of the Kings where you will have the chance to explore three tombs of the ancient Pharaohs.
-You will then visit the nearby Valley of the Queens and also the recently renovated mortuary temple of Queen Hatshepsut.
+You will then visit the recently renovated mortuary temple of Queen Hatshepsut.
 Hatshepsut was the second pharaoh of the eighteenth dynasty of Ancient Egypt.
-The tour also includes a visit to the huge Colossi of Memnon which is all that remain of the mortuary temple of Amenhotep III.
+The tour also includes a visit to the huge Colossi of Memnon which is all that remains of the mortuary temple of Amenhotep III.

 - Day 7